 • Caring for people throughout the life cycle

 • Pharmacy technician

 • Safety measures

-Clinical Experience: Translating classroom knowledge into practical experience is an important step for our Health Services students.
+Clinical Experience: Translating classroom knowledge into practical experience is an essential step for our Health Services students.
 Through partnerships with area hospitals and healthcare facilities, including Milford Regional Medical Center and Westborough HealthCare, our students experience a variety of clinical environments.
 By participating in clinical rotations, our seniors practice their advanced care skills in acute care units such as cardiac and telemetry.
-In this controlled environment, they perform daily care functions such as range of motion, vital signs, transfers, and personal care for patients under the supervision of instructors and hospital staff.
+In these controlled environments and under the supervision of instructors and hospital staff, they perform daily care functions such as range of motion, vital signs, transfers, and personal care for patients.

 College & Career Placement